deogakofi/seattleAirBnB/README.md

 Results
 -----------------------
 Some notable mentions discovered from the analysis include:
-  -Superhosts on average got higher review scores than non Superhosts -Cheapest month to  book a stay on AirBnB in Seattle for 2016 was January and the most expensive was July -It cost an average of $23.38 more to book a stay in Seattle for Q3 2016 than Q1 which is the most expensive and least expensive quaters respectively
+  * Superhosts on average got higher review scores than non Superhosts
+  * Cheapest month to  book a stay on AirBnB in Seattle for 2016 was January and the most expensive was July
+  * It cost an average of $23.38 more to book a stay in Seattle for Q3 2016 than Q1 which is the most expensive and least expensive quaters respectively
-  -On average it was more expensive to book a stay in Seattle for 2016 on a weekend(Friday, Saturday) than weekday -From running a wordcloud: Great, clean and accommodate stands out in the review comments -There is a lot of automated review comments about cancellation on same day by host -There is weak positive correlation between the number of available listings and the number of reviews left on the site -On average, the top 5 most expenisve neighbourhoods to book a stay in Seattle for 2016 in order are Southeast Magnolia, Portage Bay, Westlake, West Queen Anne, Montlake
+  * On average it was more expensive to book a stay in Seattle for 2016 on a weekend(Friday, Saturday) than weekday
+  * From running a wordcloud: Great, clean and accommodate stands out in the review comments
+  * There is a lot of automated review comments about cancellation on same day by host
+  * There is weak positive correlation between the number of available listings and the number of reviews left on the site
+  * On average, the top 5 most expenisve neighbourhoods to book a stay in Seattle for 2016 in order are Southeast Magnolia, Portage Bay, Westlake, West Queen Anne, Montlake
-  -On average, the bottom 5 most expensive neighbourhoods to book a stay in Seattle for 2016 in order are Rainier Beach, Olympic Hills, South Delridge, Georgetown, North Delridge
+  * On average, the bottom 5 most expensive neighbourhoods to book a stay in Seattle for 2016 in order are Rainier Beach, Olympic Hills, South Delridge, Georgetown, North Delridge
-  -Predicting the price of AirBnB listings in Seattle for 2016 using the listings dataset resulted in a rsquared score of 0.566 on train and 0.58 on the test
+  * Predicting the price of AirBnB listings in Seattle for 2016 using the listings dataset resulted in a rsquared score of 0.566 on train and 0.58 on the test

 Extending this
 -------------------------